PavelLoparev/connector/README.md

 **2. Slots**

-Slot it's a usual class method that starts from `slot` keyword.
+Slot it's a usual class method.
 Let's define a class with a slot.
 ```php
 <?php